AntoCuc/GpxSplitter/README.md

 Issues
 ------

-Have you found a problem with the software?
+Have you found a problem with GpxSplitter?
 [Please let us know](https://github.com/AntoCuc/GpxSplitter/issues).
 We will fix it ASAP.

 License
 -------

-The Gpx Splitter software is free and released under The MIT License.
+The GpxSplitter software is free and released under The MIT License.
 Details below.

 The MIT License